MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 **Hong Kong University of Science and Technology [(HKUST)](https://hkust.edu.hk/)**

-- Ph.D. in Computer Science and Engineering,  *Sep.
+- Doctor of Philosophy in Computer Science and Engineering,  *Sep.
 2022 -- Jun.
 2026 (Expected)*
 - Bachelor Degree in Computer Science and Mathematics,  *Sep.
 2018 -- Jun.
 2022*

 **Beijing No.8 Middle School [(BJBZ)](http://www.no8ms.bj.cn/)**